thecorecity/cognitum/README.md

-# cognitum
+# Cognitum

-Rewritten discord bot with statistic and other utilities feature.
+Rewritten discord bot with statistic and other utilities features.